coleifer/peewee/docs/peewee/example.rst

                 (md5(self.email.strip().lower().encode('utf-8')).hexdigest(), size)

+    # this model contains two foreign keys to user -- it essentially allows us to
+    # model a "many-to-many" relationship between users.  by querying and joining
+    # on different columns we can expose who a user is "related to" and who is
+    # "related to" a given user
     class Relationship(BaseModel):
         from_user = ForeignKeyField(User, related_name='relationships')
         to_user = ForeignKeyField(User, related_name='related_to')

+    # a dead simple one-to-many relationship: one user has 0..n messages, exposed by
+    # the foreign key.  because we didn't specify, a users messages will be accessible
+    # as a special attribute, User.message_set
     class Message(BaseModel):
         user = ForeignKeyField(User)
         content = TextField()
         pub_date = DateTimeField()

+        class Meta:
+            order_by = ('-pub_date',)

 peewee supports a handful of field types which map to different column types in